indieVelo/translations/README.md

 * sv-SE : Swedish
 * zh-TW : Chinese (Traditional)

-Other languages it would be great to get help with translating are (in rough order of number of riders on the platform):
-* Korean
-* Norwegian
-* Finnish

-Any other translations however would also be very gratefully received!
+Any other translations would also be very gratefully received!

 # Style Guide
 A few miscellaneous notes based on experience from translating so far: